 But what we have realized is that there is a huge distance between the Africans home and those who were born in faraway lands.
 This distance is both a physical, emotional, and spiritual one.
 Very few have been able to make that essential journey home.

-It is important to note that there has been a huge reawaken of the African man all around the world.
-The spirits of our ancestors now draw us back to the mother land; for there is a great work to be done in restoring the glory we once had.
+It is important to note that there has been a huge reawaken of African men all around the world.
+The spirits of our ancestors now draw us back to the motherland; for there is a great work to be done in restoring the glory we once had.
 And that work requires all the sons and daughters of Mama Africa.

 Though this hunger to reconnect spreads, its safe to say that there is no coordination about it.
 So, in this piece, we are making an attempt to outline the easiest ways for our brethren in the diaspora to trace their steps back home.
 These steps are to be followed in no particular order.
 As we believe that the spirit leads differently.

 In recent times, there has been an upsurge of DNA pools and testing labs all over America and Europe.
 Many have been able to trace their roots back home while others have been met with disappointments.
 Often times expectations are crushed as the tests reveal a different tribe than that which was desired.
 But that is not to dissuade anyone.